ibm-cloud-docs/vpc/file_storage_vpc_replication_failover.md

 Use a failover for routine maintenance on the primary site or when the site is having problems.
 The process works as follows.

-* The source file share in zone A refuses all read and write operations and the system attempts to pull a final copy of the share's data to the replica share in zone B.
+* The source file share in zone A refuses all read and write operations.
+Then, the system attempts to pull a final copy of the share's data to the replica share in zone B.
 * The data is copied to the replica file share, which becomes read/write and is considered the new source site.
 (The replication relationship is reversed.)
 * The service attempts to replicate data from the active source in zone B to the original share in zone A as scheduled.
 If the data transfer fails, the system attempts again at the next scheduled replication time.
 * You can fall back to the original share when the maintenance is done and the site is stable again.
 Or, you can keep the replica share as your source share.